unoplatform/uno.extensions/doc/Reference/Reactive/state.md

 In this scenario, the `DataContext` is set to an instance of the `SliderViewModel` class, which is the generated ViewModel for the `SliderModel` record.

-1. When you run the app, moving the `Slider` instantly affects the upper `TextBox`; the `Silder.Value` property has a two-way binding with the `SliderValue` State, so any change to the Slider immediately updates the State value, which in turn affects the data-bound `TextBlock` on top:
+1. When you run the app, moving the `Slider` instantly affects the upper `TextBox`.
+The `Silder.Value` property has a two-way binding with the `SliderValue` State, so any change to the Slider immediately updates the State value, which in turn affects the data-bound `TextBlock` on top:

     ![A video of the previous slider app in action](/Learn/Mvux/Assets/SliderApp-1.gif)

 ### Change data of a state

 #### Update

-To manually update the current value of a state, use its `Update` method.
+To manually update the current value of a state, use its `UpdateAsync` method.

 In this example we'll add the method `IncrementSlider` that gets the current value and increases it by one (if it doesn't exceed 100):